 Actions involving the debtor in a bankruptcy case may be removed to bankruptcy court, or more technically, to the district court of which the bankruptcy court is a branch.
 They’re usually referred to the bankruptcy court for trial.

 Federal Rule of Bankruptcy Procedure 9027 provides a guide to procedure for removal.

 Not all creditors are created equal in bankruptcy.

-The order of payment to unsecured creditors is provided in Bankruptcy Code Section 507.
+If a bankruptcy estate has funds to distribute, the order of payment to unsecured creditors is provided in Bankruptcy Code Section 507.
 The Code gives priority to family support, recent wage claims, and recent taxes, among others.
 Claims in a superior category must be paid in full before payment to creditors in the next junior category.